-A mother of two from Benburb, County Tyrone, is warning parents to ‘trust their instincts’ after her 10-month-old son’s life-threatening sepsis was misdiagnosed as tonsillitis.
+A mother of two from Benburb, County Tyrone, warns parents to ‘trust their instincts’.
+This after her 10-month-old son’s life-threatening sepsis earns misdiagnosis of tonsillitis.

 Acacia Bell claims that numerous medical staff failed to identify her son’s symptoms as sepsis on multiple occasions.
-While medical professionals insisted that her son, Shane Og Kerr, had tonsillitis, Acacia was convinced that it was something more serious but that she was made to feel ‘like she was stupid.’
+Some medical professionals insisted that her son, Shane Og Kerr, had tonsillitis.
+Acacia, in contrast, thinks it was more serious, but feels as if staff talks to her ‘like she was stupid.’

 Sepsis is the same as blood poisoning.
 It’s the immune system’s overreaction to an injury or infection.
 Without treatment, sepsis can be fatal due to multiple organ failure.

 Acacia Bell first saw something was wrong when Shane Og was running a high temperature.
 Moreover, Calpol and Nurofen didn’t bring the temperature down.
 The high temperature went on into the following day.
 So his father, Shane Kerr, made the choice to take him to an Out of Hours surgery.
 However, doctor instructions were to keep giving the Calpol and Nurofen.

 Acacia and Shane knew that ‘something wasn’t right’.
 After another day and night of high temperatures, they took their son to another Out of Hours surgery in Armagh.
 There they were told his vitals were nothing to worry about, but they provided Acacia and Shane with a letter which said possible viral infection in case they wanted to take him to A&E for a urine test.